 Film & Fantasy

 Well, here I want to show you some short sequences that could be part of a movie or short film.
-I would like to do some short films as passion projects in the future.
-There are many stories in my head that I would like to tell and show.
+I’d love to do some short films as passion projects in the future.
+There are many stories in my head that I’d like to tell and show.
 Until then, here are a few snippets.

 Concept, Scene building, Animation, Simulation,